hayes/pothos/docs/guide/fields.md

 ## Nullable fields

-Unlike some other GraphQL implementations, fields in GiraphQL are non-nullable by default.
+Unlike some other GraphQL implementations, fields in Pothos are non-nullable by default.
 It is still often desirable to make fields in your schema nullable.
 This default can be changed in the SchemaBuilder constructor, see [Changing Default Nullability](./changing-default-nullability.md).

 ```typescript